 At the top of the list of what most people don’t like, and find the most challenging are the foods you’re asked to stop eating.
 You’ll be asked to stop eating bread, pasta and other common carb sources.
 You don’t realize how much bread you eat, and how important it is to your daily meals until you’re asked to stop.

 Since this is a carb restrictive diet, it means you’ll be lowering high energy foods.
 This can lead to feeling sluggish and fatigued.
 If you normally eat carb dense meals, the first few weeks will be challenging as you begin to switch to a higher protein meal composition.

 High Discipline Required

-A common, and valid, argument about the Atkins diet is the diet discipline required to be successful.
+People who try Atkins often complain about the discipline required to follow the plan and food lists.
 If you aren’t strict enough with your carb restriction you can start to gain weight.
 It’s an all or nothing diet.